WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Document MOVE's behaviour when toFile already exists.
   * If WeiDU fails to restore a MOVEd file during uninstallation, a warning is printed and the uninstallation continues.
+  * Fix a bug in fj_are_structure that could lead to problems, including installation failures.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files